-To prepare the motorcycle for storage, begin by cleaning it as outlined beginning on page 128.
-Wax painted surfaces and polish chromed and other metal surfaces.
-Apply protectant to exposed rubber, vinyl, and plastic parts.
+To prepare the motorcycle for storage, begin by cleaning and polishing the motorcycle as outlined beginning on page 132.
+Polish chromed and other metal surfaces.
+Apply protectant to exposed rubber, vinyl and plastic parts.
 Do not apply rubber protectant to the tire tread surfaces.